PoINT Jukebox Manager

 - Windows 7 SP1 (Professional, Ultimate and Enterprise)

-Both, 32 bit and 64 bit (x64) versions of these operating systems are supported by the respective 32 bit or 64 bit versions of PoINT Jukebox Manager.
+Only 64 bit (x64) versions of these operating systems are supported by this version of PoINT Jukebox Manager.

 The .NET Framework 2.0, 3.0 or 3.5 is required.
 This framework is an optional component of Windows XP and Windows Server 2003 (R2) and must be installed there before installing PoINT Jukebox Manager.
 Windows Server 2008 (R2), Windows Vista and Windows 7 include that framework by default.
 Windows 8 and Windows Server 2012 include .NET Framework 3.5, but it is not enabled by default.